Criteria for existence of stable parahoric $\SO_n$, $\Sp_n$ and $\Spin$ bundles on $\PP^1$: - but not parabolic bundles

-\begin{prop} The local unit group $\Aut_x(V,q,F^{\bullet}_\bullet, s_X)$ (respectively $\Aut_x(V,q,F^\bullet_\bullet)$ for the symplectic case) is conjugate to a subgroup of $G(\cO_x)$ if and only if the weight $1/2$ does not occur amongst the parabolic weights.
+\begin{prop} The local unit group $\Aut_x(V,q,F^{\bullet}_\bullet, s_X)$ (respectively $\Aut_x(V,q,F^\bullet_\bullet)$ for the symplectic case) is conjugate to a subgroup of $G(\cO_x)$ if and only if the weight $1/2$ does not occur amongst the parabolic weights at least four times (respectively at least twice).
 If this happens for every point branch point, then we obtain a {\it parabolic} $\SO_n$-(resp. $\Sp_{2n}$)-bundle on $X$. \end{prop} \begin{proof} We reduce our case to the one in \cite{cssram} by some elementary conjugations as follows: In the definitions of parahoric orthogonal and symplectic bundles, we have considered the quadratic form $q$ to be of the form $ $ where $z$ is the local parameter.
 The integer $n-k$ in all cases ($B_n$, $C_n$, $D_n$ ) must necessarily be even.
 This follows because more generally for a connected group $G$, a $\pi$-$G$ bundle $E$ is locally {\it defined by a representation} $\rho_y: \pi_y \ra G$ (cf \cite[Prop 1, Page 06]{grot}).
 To illustrate the proof we work with the special orthogonal group.
 Denoting by $C$ the conjugation of $\GL_n(K_x)$ by $ $, it can be checked that we have the following factorization where $\SO_n$ preserves $ $.
 When $k$ is even, this last quadratic form upon changing basis by $M= $ can be brought to the standard anti-diagonal form.
 The case $k$ odd is similar.
 This has the effect of replacing the weights $\alpha^i_x$, in our situation, by $\alpha_x^i -1$ if $\alpha_x^i > 1/2$ and making the multiplicities of the new weights $1/2$ and $-1/2$ to be half of the previous multiplicity of the old weight $1/2$.
 Now the condition $|\alpha_i - \alpha_j| < 1$ is satisfied for all new weights if and only if the weight $1/2$ did not occur previously.
-Thus by \cite[Cases I and II, page 8]{cssram} we are done. \end{proof}
+Thus by \cite[Cases I page 8]{cssram} the local unit group is conjugatable to a subgroup of $G(\cO_x)$.
+Now we investigate the condition that the weights lie on the far wall of the Weyl alcove which is defined by the highest root $\alpha_0$.
+In the case of $\SO_{2n}$ and $\SO_{2n+1}$ it we have $\alpha_0= \varpi_1 + \varpi_2$, in $\Sp_{2n}$ we have $\alpha_0= 2 \varpi_1$.
+Now the assertion follows since conjugacy classes of parahoric subgroups correspond to subsets of the extended Dynkin diagram, and subsets containing the maximal root are not conjugatable to subgroups of $G(\cO_x)$. \end{proof}